SFDO-Community-Sprints/engagementplans/README.md

 * A volunteer reaches a particular achievement and a task list for a series of recognition actions is created.
 A few days after the Task List is assigned, the volunteer resigns.
 The Volunteer Coordinator would like to quickly mark all the remaining open tasks as Cancelled.

-## 7. Future Contributions (AKA what were you unable to finish at the Sprint)
+# Future Contributions (AKA what were you unable to finish at the Sprint)

-1. Put Engagement Plans in EDA
-2. Other action types: In addition to tasks, allow users to set other actions (ideas were adding to a campaign, updating a field on the object)
+1. Other action types: In addition to tasks, allow users to set other actions (ideas were adding to a campaign, updating a field on the object)
-3. Editing Task List Template: allow a user to be able to view and edit Task Inventory Items and criteria prior to creating a Task List through the same interface as if they were creating a new template
+1. Editing Task List Template: allow a user to be able to view and edit Task Inventory Items and criteria prior to creating a Task List through the same interface as if they were creating a new template
-4. create this as a standalone item that can be used in any org (npsp, enterprise, eda, etc)
+1. Package this code independently of NPSP to support implementation in enterprise/EDA orgs (or minimally add to the EDA feature set)

-## Existing Resources
+# Existing Resources

 * https://trailhead.salesforce.com/en/content/learn/modules/moves-management-with-nonprofit-success-pack/manage-engagement-plans
 * http://powerofus.force.com/s/article/NPSP-Create-and-Manage-Engagement-Plans#ariaid-title12